The critical appraisal process hinges on three questions that apply to any study:

 NPV is the probability that subjects with a negative screening test truly don't have the disease.
 NPV can also be calculated as NPV = specificity x (1-prevalence) / (1-sensitivity) x prevalence + specificity x (1-prevalence)

-Likelihood ratios (LR): The LR is the probability of a given test result in a patient with the target disorder divided by the probability of that same result in a person without the target disorder. and like the sensitivity and specificity are immune to the prevalence.
+Likelihood Ratios (LR): The LR is the probability of a given test result in a patient with the target disorder divided by the probability of that same result in a person without the target disorder.
+Unlike the sensitivity and specificity, LRs are immune to prevalence.

 How to interpret a forest plot.
 Video by Terry Shaneyfelt